carpentries-incubator/ml4bio-workshop/guide/performance.md

 It measures how sensitive the classifier is to interesting information.
 Recall is high for an aggressive classifier but low for a conservative classifier.
 Recall is also known as **sensitivity** in statistics.
-`Tony: this terminology mapping between domains is great, we should think of other examples`

 #### F1 score